Keinberger/miden-inheritance-vaults/TUTORIAL.md

 Now let's dive into the Miden Assembly code for creating our inheritance vault.
 Think of it as the "Smart Contract Code" of our Vault.

-To get started, let's create a new directly and file for our Note code:
+To get started, let's create a new directory and file for our Note code:

 ```bash
 mkdir masm